-This Procurement Policy is made under Section 108 of the Local Government Act 2020 (the Act).
+This policy supports Council to effectively discharge their responsibilities under Section 108 of the Local Government Act 2020 (the Act).
 The Act requires each council to:

-- Prepare and adopt a Procurement Policy which specifies the principles, processes and procedures applying in respect of the purchase of goods and services by Council, including for the carrying out of works; and - review its Procurement Policy at least once during each 4 year term of Council.
+- Prepare and adopt a Procurement Policy which specifies the principles, processes and procedures applying in respect of the purchase of goods and services by Council, including for the carrying out of works; and - Review its Procurement Policy at least once during each 4 year term of Council.